The University of Winnipeg

 Dr. Angela Failler’s Canada Research Chair in Culture, Public Memory renewed

-Angela Failler standing in the library
+Angela Failler standing in the library in front of book shelves.

 Dr. Angela Failler, Canada Research Chair in Culture and Public Memory, recently participated in a reading and conversation at Simon Fraser University on the 1985 Air India bombing.